Do you know what EROSION is?

 Erosion can also be caused by humans, in a much faster rate than erosion through natural processes.
 Agriculture, construction and deforestation are some ways that humans shape the landscape.

-- Las Medulas, in Spain, were formed because the ancient Romans extracted gold from this mine for about 250 years!
+Las Medulas, in Spain, is an example of erosion caused by humans.
+It was formed because the ancient Romans extracted gold from this mine for about 250 years!

-- Deforestation in the Amazon – the Amazon is called by many the “lungs of the world”, because it transforms large amounts of carbon dioxide into oxygen.
-Year after year, the Amazon rainforest has been destroyed, mainly because of cattle farming, soybean production, mining activities, logging
+Deforestation – the Amazon is called by many the “lungs of the world”, because it transforms large amounts of carbon dioxide into oxygen.
+Year after year, the Amazon rainforest has been destroyed, mainly because of cattle farming, soybean production, mining activities, logging and hydroelectric projects.